 “Not only will we see companies possibly monitoring activists, but we could see companies trying to place restrictions on how the activists can use drones to monitor the companies,” Lynch said.

-“This is a time when privacy will come head-to-head with First Amendment issues.
-If you look at news-media reporting, there’s quite a lot of leeway in what the media can cover in the United States,” Lynch told Truthout.
-“But drones will allow news-media photographers to get into areas that they might not easily be able to get into before, and that will really come up against privacy interests of citizens.”
+“This is a time when privacy will come head to head with First Amendment issues.
+If you look at news media reporting, there’s quite a lot of leeway in what the media can cover in the United States,” Lynch tells Truthout.
+“But drones will allow news media photographers to get into areas that they might not easily be able to get into before, and that will really come up against privacy interests of citizens.”

-States Push to Regulate Domestic Drones as Industry Pushes Back
+States Push to Regulate Civilian Drones as Industry Pushes Back

 The Texas law is just one of many pieces of legislation placing restrictions on the use of domestic drones to be introduced in 43 states this year, passing in eight.